WikiWatershed/model-my-watershed/doc/arch/adr-006-geoprocessing-multioperation.md

 output should be a list of lists of sets of results, where the first list matches the list of component shapes, and the second the list of operations.

+Optionally, we can investigate capturing the sequence of tiles into a [`CompositeTile`][github 13] per raster.
+The benefit to using `CompositeTile` is when a child shape intersects with a small subset of the total tiles intersecting the parent shape, we can iterate over just those by intersecting that shape with the `CompositeTile`.
+However, since the current code is implemented as [operating over a sequence of tiles][github 14], changing to `CompositeTile` will remove the parallelism over each individual tile.
+However, we should parallelize over operations per query geometry, possibly alleviating this issue.
+Since the benefits of this optimization are hard to estimate, we should defer this refactor unless the performance is not good enough after the other changes.

 Since both the input and output of this operation can be quite different than the current implementation, it should be added as a new operation type rather than a modification to an existing one.
 Subbasin modeling is just a wrapper